vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 The secondary (ie. non-essential) state of the `PMMLBuilder` class includes conversion options and verification data.

 Application code should treat `PMMLBuilder` objects as local throwaway objects.
-Due to the tight coupling to the Apache Spark runtime environment, they are not suitable for persistence, or exchanging between applications and runtime environments.
+Due to the tight coupling to the Apache Spark environment, they are not suitable for persistence, or exchanging between applications and environments.

 ### Choosing the right JPMML-SparkML flavour and version